Blepharoplasty (Eyelid Surgery) in Northbrook, IL

 When should I consider an Upper Eyelid Lift?

-Upper Blepharoplasty candidates include individuals who are concerned with heaviness of the upper eyelids or a loss of definition of the upper eyelid crease resulting from excess skin.
+Upper Blepharoplasty candidates include individuals who are concerned with the heaviness of the upper eyelids or a loss of definition of the upper eyelid crease resulting from excess skin.
 Excess fat is typically not a concern with the upper eyelids.
 Female patients will often express difficulty with makeup application along the upper eyelid.
 In severe cases, there may be some loss of peripheral vision caused by excess skin hanging over the lid.

 Lower Eyelid Blepharoplasty